dwightjack/yuzu/packages/loadable/docs/README.md

 ## Basic Usage

-Let's imagine you have a component `UsersOnline` that renders the number of user online reading that data from a remove endpoint.
+Let's imagine you have a component `UsersOnline` that renders the number of online users reading that data from a remove API endpoint.

-Here are the HTML and the component for `UsersOnline`:
+Here are the HTML and component class for `UsersOnline`:

 ```html
 <div class="UsersOnline"></div>